 If candidates feel their test scores provide further evidence of academic ability and potential, they may wish to submit them.
 However, students without test scores will not be penalized in our review for admission.

 No additional requirements for admission have been added.

 Yes.
 However, students whose native language is not English are still required to submit the results of the Test of English as a Foreign Language (TOEFL) or the International English Language Test System (IELTS).

 Yes.
 However, home schooled students are encouraged to submit detailed information about the depth of their curriculum, including reading lists and a graded writing sample.

 Students who wish to retract their test scores from Providence College must contact Erin Earley, Coordinator of Admission Services, prior to the submission of their application.
 The official request must be made in writing and can be sent to email@example.com or mailed to: Providence College, Office of Admission, Harkins Hall 103, 1 Cunningham Square, Providence, RI 02918.
 If students do not want their test scores considered, it is their responsibility to ensure that the scores are not printed on the high school transcript.

 Although Providence College is a test-optional institution, admission to any education program requires the passing of a basic skills exam by the end of sophomore year.
-Applicants to the Class of 2020 must pass the SAT or ACT at the levels indicated below.
 The education programs provide tutorial support for students who do not enter PC with the required scores, but due to state regulations if applicants do not meet the required scores they must select a different major.